Pharos (horse): Pedigree

 Bred and raced by Edward Stanley, 17th Earl of Derby, he was a brother to the stakeswinners, Fair Isle (1927) and Fairway (1925) who won 31 races and £71,635 between them.
 They were by the successful sire, Phalaris, their dam the staying mare, Scapa Flow by Chaucer.
 Pharos's maximum distance was approximately 1¼ miles and Fairway could stay much further and was altogether a better racehorse.
 Both Pharos and Fairway were outstanding successes at stud where they both sired classic winners of a high standard.
-However, Pharos has proved the more influential in the long run and now stands four-square on the pre-eminent sire line in world racing.
+However, Pharos has proved more influential in the long run and now stands four-square on the pre-eminent sire line in world racing.

 Racing record

 Pharos won six of his nine starts at age two and three of his nine starts at age three when he also ran second to Papyrus in the 1923 Epsom Derby.
 Racing at age four, Pharos won four of seven starts, notably beating Prix de l'Arc de Triomphe winner Parth in the ten furlong Champion Stakes at Newmarket Racecourse.
-Racing at age five, Pharos did not win in his first four starts but then in the last race of his career, won his second consecutive edition of the Duke of York Handicap by six lengths.
+Racing at age five, Pharos did not win in his first four starts but, in the last race of his career, won his second consecutive edition of the Duke of York Handicap by six lengths.